Visit Gov.UK to find information on:

 - penalties for illegal renting

-- about the minimum level of energy efficiency standard (EPC band E)
+- minimum level of energy efficiency standard (EPC band E)

 Access to the property